 Comparative Negligence: Sharing Responsibility for Accidents

 According to Section 1411 of the New York Civil Practice Law and Rules (CPLR), comparative negligence operates in New York.
-This means that if a motorcyclist contributes to an accident, the amount of compensation they could receive could be affected by how much they contributed.
+If a motorcyclist causes an accident, the compensation they get may be lessened based on their level of contribution.
 For instance, a motorcyclist's recoverable damages will be 20% lower if they are found to be 20% at fault for an accident.

 No-Fault Insurance and Motorcycles: Seeking Compensation

 Generally speaking, motor vehicle accidents are covered by New York's no-fault insurance law, found in New York Insurance Law Article 51.
 However, the no-fault system typically does not apply to motorcycles.
-This entitles motorcycle riders to bring claims directly against negligent parties in order to recover damages for their pain and suffering, medical costs, and lost wages.
+Motorcycle riders can directly seek compensation from negligent parties for injuries, medical expenses, and lost income.

 Both motorists and motorcycle riders can navigate the roads safely and responsibly by being aware of these specific motorcycle accident laws in Queens.
-Following these laws helps safeguard the rights of everyone using the borough's streets as well as promotes road safety.
+Following these laws helps safeguard everyone's rights to use the borough's streets and promotes road safety.

-Seeking legal advice from a knowledgeable Queens motorcycle accident attorney is crucial if you've been in a motorcycle accident in order to guarantee that your rights are upheld, and you get the compensation you are entitled to.
+Seeking legal advice from a knowledgeable Queens motorcycle accident attorney is crucial if you've been in a motorcycle accident to guarantee that your rights are upheld and you get the compensation you are entitled to.

-Contact the Ward Law Group as soon as possible in order to get a free case evaluation with us!
+Contact the Ward Law Group as soon as possible to get a free case evaluation with us!
 We will pursue justice next to you during the whole process!

 Types of Injuries in Queens Motorcycle Accidents: Navigating the Road to Recovery

-TBI, an abbreviation for Traumatic Brain Injury, stands as a momentous consequence within the realm of motorbike accidents.
-Even with proper helmet usage, collisions exert forceful impact resulting in the brain striking the skull.
+TBI, an acronym for Traumatic Brain Injury, stands as a meaningful consequence within the realm of motorbike accidents.
+Even with proper helmet usage, collisions exert forceful impact, resulting in the brain striking the skull.
 This unfortunate phenomenon leads to various forms of injury, such as concussions, contusions, or even more severe traumas.

-Traumatic Brain Injuries (TBIs) can lead to various challenges, including cognitive decline, memory loss, mood changes, and potentially permanent impairments.
+Brain injuries can cause problems like memory loss, mood changes, and lasting impairments.
 To address the long-term effects of a TBI effectively, immediate medical examination and treatment are crucial.

 Spinal cord injuries sustained in motorcycle accidents can lead to partial or total paralysis, significantly impacting a person's mobility, independence, and overall quality of life.
 Immediate medical intervention, rehabilitation, and ongoing care play vital roles in maximizing patients' chances for recovery from these injuries.

 Broken and fractured bones can result from the impact of a motorcycle accident, frequently affecting the arms, legs, ribs, and collarbones.
-In order to regain strength and function after these painful injuries, surgeries, casts, and prolonged rehabilitation may be necessary.
+Surgeries, casts, and prolonged rehabilitation may be necessary to regain strength and function after these painful injuries.

 On all these occasions, immediate medical attention is essential to avoid possible permanent long-term consequences.
-Once you have received the appropriate medical attention, we can begin to evaluate the legal alternatives that your case may require.
+Once you receive the appropriate medical attention, we can evaluate your case's legal alternatives.

-If you've been involved in a motorcycle accident in Queens, contacting an experienced Queens motorcycle accident attorney from The Ward Law Group will be the best move.
-You will be guided through the legal process, and we will help you pursue the compensation you deserve to aid in your recovery journey.
+If you've been involved in a motorcycle accident in Queens, the best move is to contact an experienced Queens motorcycle accident attorney from The Ward Law Group.
+We will guide you through the legal process and help you pursue the compensation you deserve to aid in your recovery journey.

 Steps to Take After a Motorcycle Accident in Queens

-It is important that you take into account the following step-by-step guide on what to do after a motorcycle accident.
+It would be best to consider the following step-by-step guide on what to do after a motorcycle accident.
 We have shared this guide with hundreds of clients who, bewildered, did not know how to act after a situation like this.

 Here is a list of steps to take into account:

 Prioritizing your safety and the safety of those involved is the first and most crucial step.
-In the event that you or anyone else has been seriously hurt, call 911 right away.
-Even if injuries seem minor, it's crucial to get help right away.
-A medical exam can give a thorough assessment of some injuries that are not immediately evident.
+If you or anyone else has been seriously hurt, call 911 right away.
+Even if injuries seem minor, getting help right away is crucial.
+A medical exam can thoroughly assess some injuries that are not immediately evident.

 Bring the cops to the scene of the accident.
-It is critical to have an official police record documenting the specifics of the collision for your insurance claim and any prospective legal action.
-Provide factual information about the collision to the police while avoiding admitting culpability.
+An official police report is important for your insurance claim and potential legal action after a collision.
+Provide factual information about the collision to the police while avoiding admitting blame.

-Contact and insurance information should be exchanged with all other persons involved in the collision, including drivers, passengers, and bystanders.
-Photograph the scene of the accident, including vehicle locations, damage, skid marks, and road conditions.
+Exchange contact and insurance info with everyone involved in the accident, including drivers, passengers, and witnesses.
+Photograph the accident scene, including vehicle locations, damage, skid marks, and road conditions.
 This visual proof may be useful later.

 Keep detailed records of any injuries sustained and the medical treatment you receive.
 This documentation can help establish the extent of your injuries and the medical care you've received, which is essential for your personal injury claim.

-Refrain from discussing the accident with anyone besides your lawyer and medical professionals or on social media.
-Anything you say might end up being used against you in a court case.
+Refrain from discussing the accident with anyone besides your motorcycle accident lawyer in Queens and medical professionals or on social media.
+Anything you say might be used against you in a court case.